Easy Chair Crater – Nye County, Nevada - Atlas Obscura

 An unusual double cinder cone with a bent oval crater, in the Lunar Crater Volcanic Field.

-Cinder cones are a very common type of volcano.
-They are relatively small and composed of basalt, a dark fluid lava that is relatively rich in iron and magnesium.
-The basalt is also scoriaceous (frothy), as the magma is typically gas-rich.
-The eruption starts out as fire fountains, with frothy basalt cinders falling out around the vent to build up into a cone.
-Other material is usually incorporated into the ascending magma, so that big crystals and even bits of the surrounding rock (the “country rock”) are also ejected with the cinders.
+Cinder cones are a common type of volcano.
+They are relatively small and composed of basalt, a dark fluid lava that is rich in iron and magnesium.
+The basalt is also scoriaceous (frothy), as the magma is typically rich in gass.
+The eruption starts out as fountains of fire with frothy basalt cinders falling out around the vent to build up into a cone.
+Other material is usually incorporated into the ascending magma, so big crystals and even bits of the surrounding rock (the “country rock”) are also ejected with the cinders.
 Occasionally a large blob of lava, a so-called “bomb,” will be thrown out as well.
-Commonly the very last eruptive activity is a flow of basalt lava that pushes its way out the base of the cone through the loose cinders.
-Paricutín in Mexico [link: https://www.atlasobscura.com/places/paricutin-volcano], which erupted in the 20th century, is a modern example.
+Commonly the last eruptive activity is a flow of basalt lava that pushes its way out the base of the cone through the loose cinders.
+Mexico’s Paricutín, which erupted in the 20th century, is a modern example.

-Although not completely symmetric, due to the vagaries of the winds blowing the cinders around, cinder cones are usually not markedly asymmetric, and are usually “one-off” events to boot.
-Easy Chair Crater is unusual, however, in its markedly asymmetric form; it is not just oval but has the northeast rim some 550 feet higher, which gives it the “easy chair” form.
+Although not completely symmetric, due to the vagaries of the winds blowing the cinders around, cinder cones are usually not markedly asymmetric, and are often one-off events.
+Easy Chair Crater is unusual, however, in its asymmetric form.
+It is not just oval, but has the northeast rim some 550 feet higher, which gives it the chair-like form for which it is named.

 This seems to be a case where a second eruption did occur almost on top of the original one.
-The older crater is the higher part to the northeast, while the younger is the lower part to the southeast.
+The older crater is the higher part to the northeast, while the younger is in the lower part to the southwest.

 Know Before You Go